Skip to content

 A few notes, and a minor gripe

 Caveat: Keep in mind that the following is written from a companion dog handling perspective.
 My dogs and I are not operating in a law enforcement / military setting, so sacrificing some control for flexibility is preferable.
 We visit bars, not battlefields.
+Some of this may also be more or less relevant depending on the height of both you and your dog.
+Taller/shorter handler and taller/shorter dog combinations will affect what may be suitable for you.

 Length